borarak/google-dataproc-job-cost-estimator/README.md

 ## google-dataproc-job-cost-estimator

- `google-dataproc-job-cost-estimator` is a basic Python script that determines the cost of Hadoop/Spark jobs run on a **Google Cloud Platform Dataproc** instance.
-This is a naive script that doesn't account for multi-tenant applications.
+ `google-dataproc-job-cost-estimator` calculates the cost of Hadoop/Spark jobs run on a **Google Cloud Platform Dataproc** instance.
+This is a naive approach that doesn't account for multi-tenant applications.
 I have used this script successfully with my **Airflow** tasks.

 ## Requirements